..........................................

 "Islam After Communism.
 Religion and Politics in Central Asia."
 Reviewed in Slavic Review.
 Volume 67, no. 1.
 Spring 2008. (under book reviews).

 "The Lone Wolf and the Bear.
 Three Centuries of Chechen Definace of Russian Rule."
 Reviewed in Slavonica.
 Vol. 13, no. 2.
 2007.
-(CLICK TO READ)
+(CLICK Slavonica TO READ)

 Grief of My Heart. by Khassan Baiev.
 Reviewed for publisher.
 (CLICK TO READ)